OfficeDev/TrainingContent/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/Lab.md

   1. First, the Outlook Add-in's manifest file is located in the Office Add-in project at the top of the **Solution Explorer** window.
 This is the file that will tell the hosting Office client application, Outlook, about the Add-in and where the web application that implements the Add-in resides.
   1. Next locate the **AddInCompose** and **AddInRead** folders.
 These contain the client-side applications that host the two different experiences for the Add-in you created.

-    The first one, **AddInComponse**, will host the web application for the Add-in experience when creating an email.
+    The first one, **AddInCompose**, will host the web application for the Add-in experience when creating an email.

     The second one, **AddInRead**, will host the web application for the Add-in experience when reading an email.